waggledans/dh-virtualenv/doc/usage.rst

    to parse ``setup.py``.
 This flag can be provided multiple times to pass multiple packages for pre-install.

+.. cmdoption:: --preinstall-args <argument>

+   Arguments to use with pip when installing "preinstalled package" (given with ``--preinstall``) .
+This flag can be used if package being pre-installed requires "special" command line arguments but other packages do not.
+   This flag can be provided multiple times to pass multiple arguments to use with pre-install command.

 .. cmdoption:: --pip-tool <exename>

    Executable that will be used to install requirements after the